 Section 11.
-Appointment of Bond Counsel and Financial Advisor.
-The appointment of Orrick, Herrington & Sutcliffe LLP as bond counsel and disclosure counsel, and the appointment of KNN Public Finance, a Division of Zions National Bank as financial advisor with respect to the Refunding Bonds is hereby reaffirmed.
+Appointment of Bond Counsel, Disclosure Counsel and Financial Advisor.
+Orrick, Herrington & Sutcliffe LLP is hereby appointed as bond counsel and disclosure counsel, and Capital Public Finance Group is hereby appointed as financial advisor with respect to the Refunding Bonds.

 Section 12.
-Authorization of Further Actions. (a) Stone & Youngberg, a Division of Stifel Nicolaus and Morgan Stanley & Co., Inc. (together the "Underwriter"), bond counsel, financial advisor and the appropriate District officials are hereby authorized and directed to continue to prepare the necessary legal documents to accomplish said financing and the other transactions authorized herein, and to take any and all necessary actions in connection therewith.
+Authorization of Further Actions. (a) The Underwriter, bond counsel, financial advisor and the appropriate District officials are hereby authorized and directed to continue to prepare the necessary legal documents to accomplish said financing and the other transactions authorized herein, and to take any and all necessary actions in connection therewith.